ismailsobhy/AutomationUsingSeleniumCucumberJunit/Readme.md

 The project consists of the following:
 --------------------------------------
 * Cucumber Feature file Parabank.feature  has the .feature extension and is stored src/test/java/
-* StepDefinations.java under the package org.automation.stepdefinations contains the mapping between the code and each step of the scenario and the driver function
+* StepDefinations.java under the package org.automation.stepdefinations contains the mapping between the code and each step of the scenario.
 * TestRunner.java under org.automation.testrunner.
 You can define the feature you are using, the StepDefinations.java as the glue used to link to feature and also the path for generating the extent report and path of extent report config.

 Installation: